anupam3693/NeuralNetworks/Anupam_Kumar_EIP2_Batch6_Assignment1.md

 ###Epochs

-Considering the training data has one image to train on.
 An Epoch is one cycle when feature extraction is completed using lets say 3x3 filter on the given image.
 This process can be repeated many number of times, so if its repeated 2nd time then epoch is 2, 3 times then epoch is 3 and so on.
 More number of epochs make sure that better feature capturing is done hence minimal amount of data loss which is not evident.
 This helps in proving good prediction as it uses same channels but with feature having more information.
-If you have n number of images in training set,1 epoch is completed when a model has gone through all the images in training set for the first time..

 ###1x1 convolution